mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 ### Copy the private device key

-At this point the data partiton of the disk image should be mounted on `/mnt/data`.
-Find the location of the [private key we generated](#generate-a-client-keypair) and copy it into place on the data partiton by running the following commands:
+At this point the data partition of the disk image should be mounted on `/mnt/data`.
+Find the location of the [private key we generated](#generate-a-client-keypair) and copy it into place on the data partition by running the following commands:

 ```bash
 sudo install -m 600 keys-client-generated/private.key /mnt/data/mender-agent.pem